 Come back into Tadasana for a while, letting yourself come back to neutral.
 Bring your hands behinds your back into Paschima Namaskar to spread your shoulders, bringing the shoulder tips back, and moving the elbows down.
 If this doesn’t come so easily, you can simply fold your elbows over each other behind the back.

 Jump your feet back out.
 Parsvottanasana.
 You press into the front toe mound and align the hips.
-Outer right thigh is brought back.
+The outer right thigh is brought back.
 Keep the legs straight and your hands on your hips as you tip from your pelvis.
 Keep your shoulder tips back as you come down to capacity.
 Elongate your spine, keep your chest lifted.
 If you can, try going into Parsvottanasna with your hands in Paschima Namaskar.

 The last standing pose we will do today is Vrksasana (Tree Pose).
 Maintain your Tadasana line as you keep your eyes lifted and looking straight ahead.
 If you lack balance, use the support of the wall.
 Once stable, bring your arms up in Urdhva Hastasana.